 - Do you have a healthy amount of text content on your site?
 My recommendation is at least 600 words so the crawlers will understand the topic of your page.
 Check serpIQ study on how 2000+ words content rank better.

-- Did you used synonyms and LSI keywords in your copy ?
+- Did you use synonyms and LSI keywords in your copy?
 Synonyms are great, and using natural language that’s influenced by keyword research (rather than just pure keywords) is highly encouraged!

 - Do your images have descriptive ALT tags and filenames?
 Search engines “see” images by reading the ALT tag and looking at file names, among other factors.
 Try to be descriptive when you name your images.
 Don’t overdo it though.

-- Does your website content have correct Structured Data Markup ?
+- Does your website content have correct Structured Data Markup?
 Check it on Google Structured Data Testing Tool.
 Use WordPress?
 Install the Schema plugin then.
+The Schema Complete Guide here.

 - Have you looked at competitor link profiles?
 This is the easiest way to get started with link building.
-Use SemRush, Ahrefs or SpyGlass.
+Use SemRush, Ahrefs or SpyGlass [review here].

 - Have you started off-page optimization and began building links?
-This is the hardest but one of the most important aspect of SEO!
+This is the hardest but one of the most important aspects of SEO!
+You can outsource by hiring a link building service.

-- Have you added your site in Google Business ?
+- Have you added your site to Google Business?

 - Have you added social media sharing buttons?

-- Have you used an SEO Audit Tool to double check everything once you’re live?
+- Have you used an SEO Audit Tool to double-check everything once you go live?
 SEO Power Suite or SEM Rush.

 - Have you reviewed all of the free SEO tools at your disposal before completing this audit?

-- Have you set up social media accounts on Facebook , Twitter , LinkedIn, InstaGram, Pinterest and Google+ and added them on your site?
+- Have you set up social media accounts on Facebook, Twitter, LinkedIn, Instagram, Pinterest and Google+ and added them to your site?